rain sensor working principle

 This device has several parts.
 It includes a water-bearing device, an upper tipping bucket, a measuring tipping bucket, and a counting tipping bucket.
 Through the water bearing device, rainwater enters the upper tipping bucket.
 When rainwater collects to a certain level, the upper tipping bucket will tip over.
 It will then pour the rainwater into the measuring bucket.

-Generally, the capacity of the measuring tipping bucket remains unchanged.
-For example, it might correspond to 0.1 mm or 0.2 mm of rainfall.
-We can calculate the exact amount of rainfall by counting how often the tipping bucket turns over.
+The capacity of the measuring tipping bucket usually stays the same.
+For example, it can measure 0.1 mm or 0.2 mm of rain.
+We can find the total rainfall by counting how many times the tipping bucket tips over.

 Optical rain detector sensor